svera/coreander/README.md

 Every time is run, the application check for new entries, reindexing the whole library.
 You can avoid this behaviour by setting the environment variable `SKIP_INDEXING` to `true`.

 Even if the application is still indexing entries, you can access its web interface right away.
-Just open a web browser and go to `localhost:3000` (replace `localhost` for the IP address of the machine where the server is running if you want to access it from another machine).
+Just open a web browser and go to `localhost:3000` (replace `localhost` with the hostname / IP address of the machine where the server is running if you want to access it from another system).
 It is possible to change the listening port just executing the application with the `PORT` environment variable (e. g. `PORT=4000 coreander`)

 ### Email